Monaco is two square kilometres, and its social life is organised almost entirely around places that serve alcohol.

 About Dr Philippe Jacquet

 Dr Jacquet is an integrative psychotherapist and Jungian analyst with over 25 years of clinical experience in London and internationally.
 An EMDR practitioner with over 20 years’ experience.
 Addiction specialist trained at Hazelden Foundation and Hope-One.
 Only European with doctoral research on male eating disorders.
 Executive coaching trained at ESSEC (FT Top 10 European).
 Accredited: UKCP, BAAT, HCPC.
-Supervisor of the clinical teams at PROMIS Recovery Centre and Cardinal Clinic (CQC Outstanding).
+Supervisor of clinical teams in private residential addiction treatment and in a private psychiatric hospital.

 Common questions